Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 \subsubsection{Covariance function parameters}

-The \code{covariance} argument of the call to \code{Model} takes a list, which can contain covariance function parameters, a random effects specification, and a particular data frame.
-Where the model is being used for model fitting, specified parameter values are used as starting values, alternatively, where the model is used to calculate specific matrices or functions, it uses these parameter values.

-Parameter values are provided to the covariance function as a vector.
-The covariance functions described in Table 3 have different parameters $\theta$, and a value is used to generate the matrix $D$ and related objects for analyses.
-The elements of the vector correspond to each of the functions in the covariance formula in the order they are written.
-For example, \begin{itemize} \item Formula: \code{~(1|gr(j))+(1|gr(j,t))}; parameters: \code{c(0.25,0.1)} describes the covariance function for $i\neq i'$
+The \code{covariance} argument of the call to \code{Model} is optional and if used, is typically used to specify the values of the parameters in the model.
+It can also receive a list, which can contain covariance function parameters, a random effects specification, and a particular data frame.
+Where parameter values are provided, the elements of the vector correspond to each of the functions in the covariance formula in the order they are written.
+For example, \begin{itemize} \item Formula: \code{~(1|gr(j))+(1|gr(j,t))}; parameters: \code{c(0.05,0.01)} describes the covariance function for $i\neq i'$

-\item Formula: \code{~(1|gr(j)*fexp0(t))}; parameters: \code{c(0.25,0.8)} describes the covariance function
+\item Formula: \code{~(1|gr(j)*fexp0(t))}; parameters: \code{c(0.05,0.8)} describes the covariance function

 \end{itemize}